Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

 Public Property

-Trip-and-fall injuries on cracked city sidewalks, crosswalks, parks, or inside government buildings such as the Maricopa County Superior Court
+Trip and fall injuries on cracked city sidewalks, crosswalks, public parks, or inside government buildings such as Maricopa County Superior Court.

 Public Employees

-Even if you properly file your Notice of Claim within 180 days, the timeline remains shorter.
+Even if you properly file your Notice of Claim within 180 days, the clock remains shorter.

-Instead of the usual two years, you have only one year from the date of injury to file a lawsuit against a public entity or government employee.
+Instead of the usual two years, Arizona law gives you only one year from the date of injury to file a lawsuit against a public entity or government employee.

 Are There Any Exceptions?

-Arizona law provides a few limited exceptions that may pause (“toll”) these strict deadlines:
+Arizona law allows a few limited exceptions that may pause, or “toll,” these deadlines.
+However, they are narrow and often disputed.

 The Discovery Rule

-If your injury was not immediately apparent — such as in certain medical malpractice cases — the clock may start when the injury is reasonably discovered.
+If an injury was not immediately apparent—such as in some medical malpractice cases—the clock may start when the injury is reasonably discovered.

 Minors

-When the injured person is under 18, the statute of limitations is generally paused until they reach adulthood.
+If the injured person is under 18, the statute of limitations is typically paused until adulthood.

-These exceptions are narrow and often contested, which is why early legal review is critical.
+Because these exceptions are frequently challenged, early legal review is critical.

 Why You Should Act Long Before the Deadline

-Even if you believe you have time, waiting until the last minute can seriously damage your case.
+Even if you believe you have time, waiting can seriously damage your case.

 Evidence disappears

-Traffic camera footage in Phoenix is often overwritten within 7–14 days.
+Traffic camera footage in Phoenix is often overwritten within 7 to 14 days.

 People relocate throughout the Valley, and memories fade quickly.